 Deadline for submissions: 28 February 2021, 23:59 London time

-We publish work in a variety of formats and media bringing together peer-reviewed research, essays, activist and community voices, visual arts and creative writing, in an analytical and critical discourse on the city created by the strength of a diversity of perspectives from the Global North and the Global South.
+We publish work in a variety of formats and media bringing together peer-reviewed research, design and policy proposals, activist and community voices, visual arts and creative writing, in a critical and analytical discourse on the city created by the strength of a diversity of perspectives from the Global North and the Global South.

 Guidelines for submissions:

-Image notes: #BlackLivesMatter protest, Sergels Torg, Stockholm, Sweden, June 2020: Source: Teemu Paananen on Unsplash .com
+Image notes: #BlackLivesMatter protest, Sergels Torg, Stockholm, Sweden, June 2020.
+Teemu Paananen on Unsplash .com